How to Link Contacts and Companies to Associate Related Records

 Map CSV Columns to CRM Fields

-After uploading your CSV data, Insycle analyzes your file and compares the columns in the file to fields in your CRM database.
+After uploading your CSV data, Insycle analyzes the file and compares the columns to fields in your CRM database.

 A column is included for each field in the CSV, with the CSV Column header appearing as the top row.
 Insycle automatically detects the matching CRM fields and maps them for you.
 The second row shows the mapped CRM field names.